-Of 1,129 stocks and exchange-traded funds in my analytical universe, 73 broke beyond their 20-day price channels, four to the upside and 69 to the downside.
+Of 473 large-cap stocks and exchange-traded funds in my analytical universe, 11 broke beyond their 20-day price channels, 10 to the upside and one to the downside.
+None survived initial screening.

-I shall do further analysis of the surviving symbols on Friday, Sept.
-26.
+Lacking prospects, I shall do no further analysis on Friday, May 27.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.